 In this scenario, the FTSE 100 EWFD neither rises nor falls from the start level over the next 10 years.
-So, it is likely that it will close at or above the level needed for income to be generated on all of the quarterly income dates.
-This would mean that the plan could be expected to make all of the income payments, and to repay the money invested on the end date.
+So, it is likely that it will close at or above the level needed for income to be generated on all of the quarterly income dates, for both plan options.
+This would mean that both plan options could be expected to make all of the income payments, and to repay the money invested on the end date.
 It is less likely that either plan option could be expected to mature early on one of the quarterly income dates from the 3rd anniversary.